f-campanini/space-industry/README.md

 It is a web application based on Django
-The backend use RabbitMQ and Celery workers to handle the periodic tasks
+The backend use RabbitMQ and Celery workers to handle the periodic tasks The frontend uses getbootstrap framework version 4.6 from getbootstrap.bom

-Database is based on SQLite3 but can be replaced with postgresql or other
+Database is based on SQLite3 but can be replaced in production with postgresql or other

 Install.